Vinicius-PR/Gallery-with-zoom/README.md

 Gallery with zoom using JavaScript, HTML and CSS only.
 No framework or libraries.
 This gallery is for desktop only.

-This kind of gallery is very similar nowdays.
+This kind of gallery is very common nowdays.
 Give the user the abilaty to change and zoon the image without a single click.
 Just have to hover in the thumbnail to change the main image.
 Also can see a zoom of the image by hovering over the image.

 # Languages used
 * HTML